DeeKayHT/IlluminEngine/README.md

 ---
 ### Legal / Special Thanks
 * Thanks to Sean T. Barrett for the super easy and tiny [stb-library](https://github.com/nothings/stb)
-* Legal for other libraries can be found in /docs
+* Legal for GLEW, SDL and GLM can be found in /docs